-Diets high in fat are believed to be a factor in the development of bowel cancer – countries with high rates of bowel cancer have a higher consumption of fat than countries with low bowel cancer rates.
-It is thought that digestion of fat in the colon results in the formation of cancer-causing chemicals (carcinogens).
-Consuming less fat should help to reduce exposure to these fat-derived carcinogens.
+Diets high in meat and fat are believed to be a factor in the development of bowel cancer — countries with high rates of bowel cancer have a higher consumption of red meats, processed meats, and fat (especially animal or saturated fat) than countries with low bowel cancer rates.

 Signs and symptoms

-Signs and symptoms of colorectal cancer are many and varied, including:
+Signs and symptoms of colorectal cancer may include:

 - Blood in the stools and/or bleeding from the rectum

-- A change in bowel habit lasting longer than 6 weeks (e.g. loose stools, diarrhoea or constipation)
+- A change in bowel habits lasting longer than 6 weeks (e.g. loose stools, diarrhoea, or constipation)

 - Stomach pain (often severe)

 - Lumps or a mass in the abdomen

 - Weakness and tiredness (symptoms of iron deficiency anaemia).

 A diagnosis of colorectal cancer is made by a combination of tests including a digital rectal examination (where your doctor will feel for suspicious lumps using a gloved finger), testing for blood in the stools (faecal occult blood test), blood tests for anaemia, and x-rays of the digestive tract.